mominali12/Urban-Analysis-G2O/README.md

 <br><br>Since all the predicted labels were related to each other in one way or the other, hence, sharing the updated weights to train all the models simultaneously might improve the results.

 #### Multi-task Learning
-In order to train our task specific models more efficiently we used multi task learning.
+In order to train our task specific models more efficiently we used multi task learning<sup>[5]</sup>.
 This method allows different models to share weights with each other and allows the models to generalize better.
 We used trained VGG16 as backbone of the multi-task architecture and the sub-networks all had similar architecture except for the last dense layer of these subnets.
 In the last layer softmax with binary cross entropy was used for multi-class problems (prediction of building density, greenery sparsity and layout)  and sigmoid with categorical cross entropy was used for multi-label problem(Prediction of Exposed Soil, Large buildings grass and trees).
 Results obtained for different experiments are shown below:<br><br>

 **Results**<br><br>
 ![](images/Results/phase2/Results_experiment3.png)